Why do some companies grant stock options that are immediately exercisable before they vest and are subject to a repurchase right by the company?

 Advantages And Disadvantages

 When the spread is zero or negligible, early exercise also minimizes the chance of any alternative minimum tax on ISOs, and ordinary income for NQSOs on the spread at exercise.
-The plan needs to allow you to exercise your options immediately into stock, which the company can buy back at your exercise price (or another price your plan specifies) if you leave within the original vesting period.
-See, for example, Uber's Notice of Stock Option Grant (filed as an exhibit in a lawsuit), which makes all options exercisable six months after grant.
+The plan and grant agreement/notice must allow you to exercise your options immediately into stock.
+Usually, the company can buy the stock back at your exercise price (or another price your plan specifies) if you leave within the original vesting period.

 What Happens At Early Exercise

 At exercise, you have essentially purchased restricted stock with the same vesting schedule that applied to the stock options.
-(This should not be confused with an acquisition of restricted securities which, under the securities laws, cannot be immediately resold.
-For more on the difference, see a related FAQ.)
+These shares once they vest are restricted securities and cannot be immediately resold under the securities laws.
+(For more on the difference between restricted stock and securities, see a related FAQ.)
 You should make a Section 83(b) election and file it within 30 days of exercise with the Internal Revenue Service.

 Alert: In this situation, you make a Section 83(b) election even when you have paid the fair market value for the restricted stock and there is no discount or spread.
 You report that you have zero income for the value of the property received.
 Otherwise, you will owe ordinary income later on the stock's appreciation in value between purchase and vesting (see the case Alves v.
 IRS Commissioner, decided in 1984).